 At the beginning of our lives, each of us is a blank slate.
 Then, everything built up from there is our own doing.
 We should find the necessary creativity within us to build what we are proud to share with the world.
-At some point, I think it might be okay to feel confident enough in what’s proven itself useful to only you.
-For me, this was The Bell Jar, a piece so beautiful that I never felt the need to find its ideal predecessor.
+At some point, I think it might be okay to feel confident in the nature of what has proven itself useful to you.
+For me, this is a personal experience, consumption of music, nature, and art.
+This happens to include The Bell Jar, a piece so beautiful that I never felt the need to search for its ideal predecessor.
 There is no question that it is infinitely important to push our creative boundaries.
-We should also be careful that we don’t live within another person’s imposed boundaries or conform to a "perfect writer" stigma.
-If you consider yourself to be a writer, it is because you are.
-There is no “checklist.”
-In her unabridged journals, Plath said,
+Still, we should be wary of living within another person’s imposed boundaries of our creative abilities.
+If you consider yourself to be a creative writer, you are.

 "...everything in life is writable about if you have the outgoing guts to do it, and the imagination to improvise.
 The worst enemy to creativity is self-doubt.”